+Specific Skills (SS):

-Course Specific Skills (CSS): On completion of the course, students will have developed the following subject-specific skills:
+On completion of the course, students will have developed the following subjectspecific skills:

-CSS1: Ability to interpret the role the media play in diverse societies; CSS2: Ability to analyse, in depth, key current issues facing the mass media and communication fields and critically assess relevant theories; CSS3: Ability to interpret the context in which communication takes place, using a variety of approaches, judging the appropriateness of the methodologies used, and recognising alternative approaches; CSS4: Ability to design and undertake a substantial independent piece of research in the field of media and communication to address significant areas of conceptual and/or empirical knowledge which will require the extensive use of a variety of information resources.
-In doing so, they will select and apply appropriate methodological approaches and critically evaluate their effectiveness.
+SS1: Ability to interpret the role the media play in diverse societies; SS2: Ability to analyse, in depth, key current issues facing the mass media and communication fields and critically assess relevant theories; SS3: Ability to interpret the context in which communication takes place, using a variety of approaches, judging the appropriateness of the methodologies used, and recognising alternative approaches; SS4: Ability to design and undertake a substantial independent piece of research in the field of media and communication to address significant areas of conceptual and/or empirical knowledge which will require the extensive us of a variety of information resources.
+In doing so, they will select and app appropriate methodological approaches and critically evaluate the effectiveness.